 The powder is great for prevention, but it will not treat an outbreak once it's happened.
 If you do notice a goat with the runs, I urge you to have their stools tested.
 Don't simply wait it out - it could be the difference between life or death.

-If your goat(s) do in fact have an outbreak of Coccidia, you need to get them on Sulfadimethoxine.
+If your goat(s) do in fact have an outbreak of Coccidia, you need to get them on Sulfadimethoxine (my preferred treatment, but your vet may have something they like better), call your vet right away.
 Give this to them for at least 10 days.
 5 days is not long enough!
 The side effects of this medication are very slim, and giving it to them longer will only help their case.
 I would also encourage you to add a gram of probiotics to their feed to help balance out their finicky gut (who knew goats' guts were so intolerant!?).
-If in doubt - call your vet, they will be happy to help!
+Call your vet, they will be happy to help!

 I am usually a hypochondriac, constantly worried that my chickens have mites, or my cats have fleas, and in this case I thought I was overreacting about Rosemary's condition.
 I didn't possibly think that any goat of mine would die from Coccidia, but guess what?
 She did.
 And it's absolutely devastating to me.